Please Forgive Us!

 • Amos wasn’t a professional prophet.
 Amos was a shepherd and orchardist who left his comfortable home in Judah and traveled to Israel to warn the people of God’s coming judgment for their sins.

-• Amos’ message was a warning of impending judgment, but unlike Jonah, who prophesied judgment on Nineveh and then sat under a tree to eagerly watch for his message of doom to be fulfilled, Amos interceded for Israel, identified with Israel, and prayed for Israel.
+• Amos’ message was a warning of impending judgment, but unlike Jonah, who prophesied judgment on Nineveh and then sat under a tree to eagerly watch for his message of doom to be fulfilled, Amos interceded for Israel, and identified with Israel, and prayed for Israel.
 (He prayed, Please forgive “us” not “them!”)

 • Amos, unlike Jonah, was rejected by everyone he tried to warn.
 The priests tried to run him out of the country for preaching against false religion, and the king considered him a traitor because he predicted the nation would fall to the Assyrians.